BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-mini-gripper-magnetic-release.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO Kryptek Camo Mini Gripper Tool with Magnetic Release helps land
+  <p>The EGO Kryptek Camo Mini Gripper Tool with Magnetic Release featuring the
-  fish with ease.
-This gripper is equipped with a magnetic release and features an extra wide jaw opening.
-In addition, it has an ergonomic foam grip and comfortable palm design.
-Compact and lightweight, the EGO Kryptek Camo Mini Gripper Tool with Magnetic Release is constructed with an aluminum body, Kryptek Camo technology, and jaw trigger.</p>
+  high-tech Kryptek camo technology is one of the most popular tools offered by EGO.
+The mini grip is equipped with an easy break away magnetic release, extra wide jaw opening and has an ergonomic foam grip for comfortable and easy gripping.
+The versatility and compact design have made this tool a favorite among freshwater and saltwater anglers alike.&nbsp;</p>
 right_column_html: >-
   <ul><li>Magnetic Release</li><li>Aluminum body and jaw trigger</li><li>Kryptek
   camo technology</li><li>Extra wide jaw opening</li><li>Ergonomic foam